 I suggest you go to backyardchickens.com and search their site.
 I found the most personal experience stories there!

-My method of stick tight fleas treatment (that worked)
+My sticktight fleas treatment method (that worked)

 Put your work pants on, slide on your rain boots, spray yourself with diluted tea tree oil (or even Vet’s Best like I do!) and get to it!
 No excuses, Y’all.

-- Next, I bought Sevin Yard Spray and Vet’s Best Flea and Tick Yard and Kennel Spray.
+Next, I bought Sevin Yard Spray and Vet’s Best Flea and Tick Yard and Kennel Spray.
 I want to acknowledge that ‘Sevin’ products were recently said to not be safe for chickens.

 After doing research, I felt this was the safest option in comparison to other options I found.
 I would’ve liked to battle these fleas naturally, but it just wasn’t an option.